 Note: Recent changes to flight security means that many airlines are no longer prepared to carry closed coffins.

-Under much controversy the Swiss organisation Dignitas opened its first office in Germany a few years ago.
+Under much controversy the Swiss organisation Dignitas opened its first office in Germany in 2005.
 It provides advice and information but will not provide any drugs for the purpose of assisted suicide.
-There is also a German Society for Dying with Dignity (DGHS) which has over 35,000 members.
+There is also a German Society for Dying with Dignity (DGHS).

 Become a Member